ARTICLE I – Name

 OFFICERS OF THE BOARD

 Section 5.01.
 Officers of the Board.
-The officers of the board shall consist of a President, President-elect, Vice-President and Past President, as well as any other officers deemed necessary to fulfill the obligations of the board.
-The Board Secretary will be a non-voting position.
+The officers of the board shall consist of a President, President-Elect, Vice-President and Past President, as well as any other officers deemed necessary to fulfill the obligations of the board.
+The Board Secretary and Board Historian will be a non-voting position.
 The election for the Vice-President, will be at the summer General Session.
-The slate of officers will be approved each year by the General Session at the annual summer meeting.

 BOARD OF DIRECTORS